LuiggiOn/LuiggiOn/README.md

 > Hi!
-I am Luiggi, a computer science student, and a software developer.
+I am Luiggi!
+I am a computer science student with IT Technician education with enphasis in Web Development.
+Also, I love learning new things that bring a vast knowledge.
 >
   <p align="left">
   <a href="mailto:luiggipg2908@gmail.com" alt="Gmail">